johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### Handling Multiple Requests: The Union of Observables and Correlation Ids

-The problem we have to solve is how to associate a unique *observable subscription handler* with each Observable (i.e., with each `send()` request that returns that Observable as a response), **in the face of** needing to have only a **single active *Faye subscription handler***.
+The problem we have to solve is how to associate a unique *observable subscription handler* with each Observable (i.e., with each `send()` request that returns that Observable as a response), **in the face of** needing to have only a **single active Faye subscription handler**.
 This is going to require a little higher level programming.
-Stick with me &#8212;- we can get through this together, though it may take a few more ergs than we've expended on previous topics.
+Stick with me &#8212; we can get through this together, though it may take a few more ergs than we've expended on previous topics.

 Let's propose defining our problem as follows: we are binding the *observable subscription function* logic to our *Faye subscription handler* too soon/too statically.
 Our solution needs to do late/dynamic binding of the *observable subscription function* logic.
 It needs to delay binding the function returned by the *observable subscription function factory* until a request is made so it can associate a unique one to each request.
 We have to make a little leap here.
 Conceptually, what we're going to do is **create and store** an instance of that *observable subscription factory function* each time a request is made.
 Later, when we get a response, we'll retrieve that stored function and use it to give us a unique *observable subscription function* for the request.
 For the rest of this article, we'll refer to this stored function as our *handler factory*.